Wrestling at the 1928 Summer Olympics – Men's Greco-Roman bantamweight

 The men's Greco-Roman bantamweight was one of 13 wrestling events held as part of the wrestling at the 1928 Summer Olympics programme.
 It was the second appearance of the event.
 The competition was held from August 2 to 4, and featured 19 wrestlers from 19 nations.
+Bantamweight was the lightest category, including wrestlers weighing up to 58 kg.

 Competition format

 This Greco-Roman wrestling competition introduced an elimination system based on the accumulation of points.
 Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
 The loser received 3 points.
 The winner received 1 point if the win was by decision and 0 points if the win was by fall.
 At the end of each round, any wrestler with at least 5 points was eliminated.

 Results

 Round 1

 Four wrestlers finished the round with 0 points (3 winners by fall, 1 bye).
 Six had 1 point after winning by decision.
 The nine bout losers each had 3 points.
 Zervinis withdrew after his bout.